 - 3 tablespoons olive oil

-- 750 grams tomatoes , ideally a mix of different sizes and colours of ripe summer tomatoes
+- 1½ pounds tomatoes , ideally a mix of different sizes and colours of ripe summer tomatoes

 - Thinly slice the onion into rounds using a mandolin.
-A sharp knife will also do the trick, just cut the onion in half first and slice into thin half moon shapes.
+A sharp knife will also do the trick – cut the onion in half first and slice it into thin half-moon shapes.

-- Place the onion slices in a small bowl with 1 teaspoon ground black lime (or 1½ teaspoons sumac), 2 teaspoons vinegar and a pinch of salt.
-Mix everything together and gently massage the black lime – or sumac – into the onions with your hands.
+- Place the onion slices in a small bowl with the rest of the black lime onion ingredients.
+Mix everything together and gently massage the black lime (or sumac) into the onions with your hands.
 Leave for 20 minutes to macerate and soften while you assemble the salad.

 - To serve, arrange the slices of large tomatoes along the edge of a shallow serving bowl.
-Sprinkle the tomato slices with flaky salt.
+Sprinkle the tomato slices with flaked sea salt.
 Gently tip the small tomato mix into the centre of the bowl.
 Remove the black lime onions from the vinegar and scatter over the salad.
 Top with the remaining pomegranate jewels and basil leaves.
-If you are adding burrata, gently place the burrata ball(s) on top of the salad.
-Sprinkle flaky salt and another pinch of ground black lime over the salad and serve straight away.
+Sprinkle with flaked sea salt to taste and serve straight away.